Please read this carefully before making your booking.

 1. The agreement

-Your agreement with us (“the agreement”) only comes into effect when we have received your signed booking form or telephone, fax or email instructions together with your deposit and we have issued confirmation of your booking (either written or verbal).
+Your agreement with us (“the agreement”) only comes into effect when we have received your completed and signed booking form or telephone or email instructions together with your deposit and we have issued confirmation of your booking (either written or verbal).

-A deposit of 10% of the total cost of the booking, or £50 per person (whichever is the greater), is payable at the time of booking.
+A deposit is payable at the time of booking.
+The deposit will be the greater of £50 per person, 10% of the total holiday cost, or, for some tours, another amount specificed by us at the time of booking.
 The agreement is made in England and is governed in all respects by English law.
 Any disputes arising from this agreement will be dealt with exclusively by the Courts of England and Wales.

 2. Payment of balance

 When we confirm your booking with us, we will send you an invoice showing the balance of the payment due and the date by which it must be received by us.
 Payment of the balance must be made 6 weeks before the start of your holiday.
 If the balance is not received by the due date we reserve the right to cancel your booking and to apply cancellation charges as paragraph 5 below.
 Where bookings are made less than 6 weeks before the start of your holiday, full payment must be made when booking.

 In accordance with ‘’The Package Travel and Linked Travel Arrangements Regulations 2018” all passengers booking with Cycle Breaks are fully protected for the initial deposit and subsequently the balance of all monies paid to us arising from cancellation or curtailment of your travel arrangements due to our insolvency.

 Your booking is insured by IPP Ltd and its Panel of Insurers.
 The insurance is only valid for passengers who book and pay directly with / to Cycle Breaks (or Suffolk Cycle Breaks or Walking Breaks).
 For further information, please see: www.ipplondon.co.uk .